 Current Work

-Automotive embedded systems consist of software, as well as electrical and mechanical processes monitored by the software.
-In the automotive domain, a feature is a bundle of system functionality recognized by the driver and marketed by a company; it is normally implemented in software, and provides advanced functionality to the vehicle.
+Automotive embedded systems consist of software that monitor and control the electrical and mechanical processes.
+In the automotive domain, a feature is a bundle of system functionality that the driver or the passengers use, and it is marketed by a company.
 For instance, an automotive feature is Cruise Control (CC).
-These features have a degree of control over the mechanical components that operate the dynamics of the vehicle, and the features are generally called Advanced Safety Features.
-Examples of the mechanical components are brakes, throttle and steering.
+The features that have a degree of control over the motion control systems of the vehicle are generally called Active Safety Features, which request actions to the brakes, throttle and steering.

-When features that have been developed and tested in isolation are integrated into a system, the features’ combination can cause undesired or unexpected system behaviour.
-These unexpected and undesired interactions form the essence of what is called the feature interaction problem.
-An example of a feature interaction in an automotive embedded system is having simultaneous requests to apply the brakes and the throttle.
+When features that have been developed and tested in isolation are integrated into a system, the features’ combination can cause undesired or unexpected system behaviour, which form the essence of what is called the feature interaction problem.
+An example of a feature interaction in automotive active safety features is having simultaneous requests to apply the brakes and the throttle.
 A feature interaction can cause problems ranging from driver discontent to a fatal accident.

 Traditionally, in automotive systems, reliability and correctness checks are performed using extensive testing and techniques such as probabilistic reliability modelling and Failure Modes and Effects Analysis (FMEA).
 These techniques focus on individual feature failures and do not help identify feature interactions during integration.
 Given that features often evolve as a product line, feature interaction is an ongoing problem.